Hero24-x/Password-strength-checker/README.md

 If you found this project useful:

-* Star the repository
+* ⭐ Star the repository
-* Share the project
+* 🍴 Fork the project
+* 🚀 Share it with others
-* Contribute improvements
+* 💡 Suggest improvements

 ---